yellowcrescent/tsukimi/README.md

 (see _Configure_ section below).
 To start tsukmi, make sure you're in the base source directory, then run:

 ```
-nw
+gulp run
 ```

 ### Building Release Distributions

-To build redist packages for the current version (Windows, OS X, and Linux):
+To build redist packages for the current version and platform (Windows, OS X, and Linux):
 ```
 gulp buildall
 ```

-`./build/tsukimi - $VERSION` will contain directories with builds for each target.
+Since there are native modules that need to be built, you will only be able to build for the current host platform.

 #### Manually building dependencies